 - Recommending charitable organizations as beneficiaries of final grants of their account balance

 - Recommending charitable organizations for recurring grants over a specific timeframe (the Schwab Charitable Legacy Program)

-Schwab Charitable donors can establish legacy or succession plans for their accounts when or after the accounts are opened.
-Changes to a plan's goals, actions, individuals, or grant recipients are easily made.
+Schwab Charitable donors can establish and change legacy or succession plans for their accounts when or after the accounts are opened.

-One great example of this is Teresa's story.
-Her family has an annual tradition that involves the whole family in giving through their Schwab Charitable account.
-Every year, before Christmas, each member of the family is allocated an amount to grant from the account.
+Teresa’s family has an annual tradition that involves the whole family in giving through their Schwab Charitable account.
+Every year before the holidays, each member of the family is allocated an amount to grant from the account.
 Each family member then recommends charities to receive the funds, based on their personal values and experiences over the past year.
-On Christmas Day, before they open presents, they talk about their choices and explain why they selected those charities.
+During the holidays, they talk about their choices and explain why they selected those charities.
 The family includes younger children, and this tradition emphasizes the idea that to help someone else is a gift for them as well.

 Other Schwab Charitable donors say they initiate more frequent engagement, such as weekly family calls with printouts of grants recently made in honor of a family member.
 This type of discussion provides a sense of grant ownership and accountability.

 “We want to ingrain in them the idea that giving should have a purpose and they should understand where their donations are going and what benefit they are providing,” said Schwab Charitable donors Thomas and Loddie F.

 A less formal but memorable event is to have giving discussions at the annual birthday celebrations of family members.
 A donation can then be made in an individual’s name to one of the person’s favorite charities.

 Help your family create a giving strategy with these resources

 Schwab Charitable has tools, information, and other resources available online to inform and guide families throughout their philanthropic journey.